...

 5. Seek legal advice: Consult with legal professionals specializing in stalking cases to explore protective orders, restraining orders, and other legal options.

 Remember: Every harassment case is unique.
 Consider these strategies as starting points and tailor your documentation approach to your specific situation.
-Seek guidance from trusted support networks, legal professionals, or relevant organizations whenever needed.
+Whenever needed, seek guidance from trusted support networks, legal professionals, or relevant organizations.

 V. Legal Considerations and Resources